 Elim Elytra wireless low‑profile split keyboard offers hot‑swap switches, travel‑ready design, and strong ergonomics

 They're planning to offer two colours (black or white), using mechanical switches.
-By default it comes with either linear or silent switches, but I have confirmed that they are hot swappable, and are compatible with 3-leg Kailh Choc V2 compatible switches.
-The guys at Elim have confirmed that the 4-leg variants also work, but it may involve cutting off one leg for the switches located near the USB C port.
+By default it comes with either linear or silent switches, but I have confirmed with the guys at Elim that they are hot swappable, and are compatible with 3-leg Kailh Choc V2 compatible switches.
+Apparently, the 4-leg variants also work, but it may involve cutting off one leg for the switches located near the USB C port.
 I'll give their linear switches a go, but may switch to something more tactile later.

 I suspect one of the ways they're keeping it light despite using machined aluminium is the fact they've practically left the back open with a patterned, but open covering, exposing the circuit board.
 I'm not sure how I feel about this, as usually I like to keep the electronics hidden to keep it protected from any accidents.
 We'll need to see how this goes when we get a unit in for extended use.